Quickstart: up and running in 5 minutes

 Optional: SQL shutdown (fail-closed)

-By default, shutdown via SQL is disabled.
-To enable it (locally/for tests):
+By default, shutdown via SQL is disabled (knob ops.allow_sql_shutdown).
+Enable

 export ANGARABASE_ALLOW_SQL_SHUTDOWN=1